martiningram/martiningram.github.io/_posts/2022-10-29-scalable-gp.md

 -\mathbb{E}_{u \sim q(u|\eta)} \log \left[ \mathbb{E}_{f \sim p(f | u, \theta)} p(y |f, \theta) \right].
 $$

 Intuitively, this expression actually makes sense.
-We draw the value of the GP at the inducing points, $u$; then we draw the value of the GP at the data points given them and the hyperparameters, $f \mid u, \theta$; and then we use these to compute the log likelihood.
-But the problem is that this isn't terribly easy to evaluate.
+To estimate the log likelihood using Monte Carlo samples, we could draw the value of the GP at the inducing points, $u$; then we draw the value of the GP at the data points given them and the hyperparameters, $f \mid u, \theta$; and then we use these to compute the log likelihood.
+But the problem is that this isn't terribly easy to optimise.

 #### Jensen's inequality to the rescue